 Directions

-1Using a damp paper towel, brush all dirt from mushrooms.
+2Using a damp paper towel, brush off dirt from the mushrooms.
 Cut away and discard any hard stems.
-Chop into 1/4-inch slices or, if there are larger mushrooms like portobello, cut into 1/4-inch cubes.
+Chop into 1/4-inch slices or, if the mushrooms are larger, like portobello, cut into 1/4-inch cubes.

-5Taste then adjust seasoning with salt and/or pepper.
-Stir in the lemon juice.
+8Taste and adjust the seasoning.
+Squeeze over half a lemon.
 Serve with parmesan and fresh ground black pepper on top.

 Adam and Joanne's Tips

-- Instead of regular salt in this recipe, try truffle or porcini salt: If you can find it (we buy it online or in specialty kitchen shops), swap regular sea salt for truffle or porcini salt.
-This deepens the mushroom flavor and tastes incredible!
+- Truffle salt: Instead of regular salt, try truffle or porcini salt.
+It deepens the mushroom flavor and tastes incredible!

 This was amazingly simple and delicious.
 I added some firm tofu and loved that too.